- Pandemic Impact: COVID-19 delayed 50% of clinical trials, forcing a transition toward virtual and decentralized models.

 Clinical trials in the post-COVID era

 Clinical trials are an essential tool in medical research, but COVID-19 has exposed ways in which their design, conduct and reporting could be improved.
-A shift to virtualisation has allowed clinical trials to resume and even begin during the lockdowns over the past two years.
+A shift to virtualization has allowed clinical trials to resume and even begin during the lockdowns over the past two years.